duckduckgo/duckduckgo-documentation/Templates/pull_request_template.md

 ##Checklist

 1. Test
-2. This plugin has been tested and verified to work properly on the follow browsers (place a ✔ where appropriate) :
+2. This plugin has been tested and verified to work properly on the following browsers (place a ✔ where appropriate) :
     ```
     - Windows 8
         - Google Chrome   []